bianchimro/markgiu/README.md

 * multiple documents
 * detects content changes
 * basic support for adding a document with a wiki-style syntax

+This README was created and edited with Markgiu :)

 ## Disclaimer
 This project does not aim to be a full-featured markdown edito.